spekulatius/phpscraper-keyword-scraping-example/README.md

 Within PHPScraper, the library [RAKE PHP Plus](https://github.com/Donatello-za/rake-php-plus) is used.
 RAKE stands for "Rapid Automatic Keyword Extraction" algorithm.

+There is another example showing how to [analyse the keyword length distribution](https://github.com/spekulatius/phpscraper-keyword-length-distribution-example) of a web-page.

 ## Installation

 This example has been built on PHP 7.2.24 run on an Ubuntu-based Linux distro.